twinnydotdev/twinny/README.md

 # twinny

-Are you fed up of all of those so called "free" Copilot alternatives with paywalls and signups?
-Fear not my developer friend!
+Tired of the so-called "free" Copilot alternatives that are filled with paywalls and signups?
+Look no further, developer friend!

-Twinny is the most no-nonsense locally hosted (or api hosted) AI code completion plugin for **Visual Studio Code** and any compatible editors (like VSCodium) designed to work seamlessly with:
+**Twinny** is your definitive, no-nonsense AI code completion plugin for **Visual Studio Code** and compatible editors like VSCodium.
+It's designed to integrate seamlessly with various tools and frameworks:

 - [Ollama](https://github.com/jmorganca/ollama)
 - [llama.cpp](https://github.com/ggerganov/llama.cpp)